burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 8. Linkage rules cover name mangling and the call convention.
 Due to ([6], 7.5.3), there is the following requirement for the linkage aspect of functions:

-    *Every implementation shall provide for linkage to functions written in the C programming language, "C," and linkage to C++ functions, "C++"*.
+    *Every implementation shall provide for linkage to functions written in the C programming language "C" and linkage to C++ functions "C++"*.
 Example:
     ```cpp
     extern "C++" void f(); // To link functions in C++ style:
     extern "C" void f(); // To link functions in C style: